 Dr David Fraser — Chairman

 David Fraser works for the Centre of Ecology and Hydrology (CEH) based near Oxford.
-David’s ecological roots lie in salmonid ecology gained in particular via his Ph.D.
-This focussed on the ecologically distinct co-occurring races of Arctic charr present in Lochs Rannoch Ericht and Tay in Scotland, and also explored the interactions of charr and trout in these waters.
+David’s ecological roots lie in salmonid ecology gained in particular via his PhD.
+This focussed on the ecologically distinct co-occurring races of Arctic charr present in Lochs Rannoch, Ericht and Tay in Scotland and also explored the interactions of charr and trout in these waters.
 David then relocated to the flatlands of East Anglia, to take up the role of National Freshwater Fisheries adviser with English Nature dealing with a range of fisheries and conservation issues on designated sites.
-David is a keen, although, due to the commitments of a young family, currently infrequent angler of both rivers and lakes, with a penchant for waters where the choice of fly is less important than possession of a compass, map and walking boots.
+David is a keen, although due to family commitments, currently infrequent angler of both rivers and lakes, with a penchant for waters where the choice of fly is less important than possession of a compass, map and walking boots.

 Dr Gary Mantle MBE

 Chris Watson is Partner and European Head of Telecommunications at CMS Cameron McKenna, a City law firm.
-He uses his legal skills to good effect as a Trustee, and when not working hard as a lawyer, he endeavours to grow the best wines in Chablis and Irancy and squeeze in some fishing in the UK and around the world.
+He uses his legal skills to good effect as a Trustee, and when not working hard as a lawyer, endeavours to grow the best wines in Chablis and Irancy and squeeze in some fishing in the UK and around the world.

 Dr Graham Coley